Stranded (album): Covers

 Bass guitarist John Taylor, during his solo period after leaving Duran Duran in 1997, organized a Roxy Music tribute album called Dream Home Heartaches: Remaking/Remodeling Roxy Music, which was released in 1999.
 On it, Ferry and Mackay's "A Song for Europe" was covered by Dave Gahan and "Street Life" was performed by Phantom 5 (a.k.a.
 Gerry Laffy and Simon Laffy).

+"Amazona" was covered by Morrissey on his 2026 album Make-Up Is a Lie.